 I lifted my smock as if to show the dress but pinched it with the smock, so it rose too.
 He briefly saw my panties.

 I dropped the smock, bent over, and crossed my arms, as if embarrassed.

 "The dress looks great on you.
 You promised a date."

-"Meet me Sunday, ten in the morning, at the Stanford Mall fountain."
+"Meet me Sunday morning, 10 AM at the Stanford Mall fountain."